 For details, go to Who needs a Check?

-The Department of Justice & Regulation.
+The Department of Justice and Community Safety.

 A court order made under the Serious Sex Offenders (Detention and Supervision) Act 2009 which provides for the continued detention of serious sex offenders.